 Principal Factors Affecting Cash Requirements in 2004 and 2005.
 We expect to issue securitization bonds in 2004 or 2005 to monetize and recover the balance of stranded costs relating to previously owned electric generation assets and other qualified costs as determined in the 2004 true-up proceeding.
 The issuance will be done pursuant to a financing order to be issued by the Texas Utility Commission.
-As with the debt of our existing transition bond company, payments on these new securitization bonds would also be made out of funds from non-bypassable charges assessed to retail electric customers required to take delivery service from us.
-The holders of the securitization bonds would not have recourse to any of our assets or revenues, and our creditors would not have recourse to any assets or revenues of the entity issuing the securitization bonds.
-All or a portion of the proceeds from the issuance of securitization bonds remaining after repayment of our \$1.3 billion collateralized term loan are expected to be utilized to retire affiliate debt and pay a dividend to our parent.
+As with the debt of our existing transition bond company, payments on these new securitization bonds would be made out of funds from non-bypassable charges assessed to retail electric providers required to take delivery service from us.
+The holders of the new securitization bonds would have recourse to the assets and revenues of the issuer of the new securitization bonds, and our other creditors would not have recourse to any assets or revenues of that issuer.
+All or a portion of the proceeds from the issuance of securitization bonds remaining after repayment of our \$1.3 billion collateralized term loan due in 2005 are expected to be utilized to retire other debt and pay a dividend to our parent.

 Impact on Liquidity of a Downgrade in Credit Ratings.
-As of May 1, 2003, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services, a division of The McGraw Hill Companies (S&P) and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior secured debt:
+As of July 31, 2003, Moody's Investors Service, Inc. (Moody's), Standard & Poor's Ratings Services, a division of The McGraw Hill Companies (S&P) and Fitch, Inc. (Fitch) had assigned the following credit ratings to our senior secured debt: